Properties of Non-topological Solitons in Two-dimensional Model With Resurrected Conformal Symmetry: Introduction

 \section{Introduction}

 Symmetries play a special role in modern physics.
 Among many known physical symmetries, one stands out notably: the conformal symmetry.
 It was previously established that conformal symmetry is related to scale invariance (dilatations), and thus the theory lacks characteristic length scales.
-In this case, dynamical symmetries of space and time emerge as a symmetry group that is more complex than the common Poincare group, resulting in many interesting features.
-In the non-relativistic limit the similar happens to the Galilei group as it is completed to the Schr\"{o}dinger group for a free theory \cite{Bargmann:1954gh,PhysRevD.5.377,Niederer:1972zz} (a recent review is given in \cite{Duval:2024eod}).
+In this case, dynamical symmetries of space and time emerge as a symmetry group that is more complex than the Poincar\'{e} group, which is common for particle physics.
+In the non-relativistic limit something similar happens to the Galilei group as it is completed to the Schr\"{o}dinger group for a free theory \cite{Bargmann:1954gh,PhysRevD.5.377,Niederer:1972zz} (a recent review is given in \cite{Duval:2024eod}).

 Although interactions typically violate symmetries, there are some special cases in which conformal symmetry is preserved in the non-linear model \cite{deKok:2007ur}.
 Preservation of an exact scale invariance and conformal symmetry is provided by choosing the specific power of non-linearity in Lagrangian depending on the dimensionality of space.